krenalis/krenalis/apis/Actions.md

 * 🟢 = the action **has a transformation** and there should be **at least one input property** (other than at least one output property)
 * 🔴 = the action **does not have a transformation**
-* ➡️ = if the action has a transformation, it is a mapping, not a transformation function

 ```mermaid
 %%{init: {'theme':'neutral'}}%%